-But having only Medicare Part B (Medical Insurance) alone doesn’t meet this requirement.
+But having only Medicare Part B (Medical Insurance) doesn’t meet this requirement.

 TIPIf you have only Medicare Part B, you aren't considered to have minimum essential coverage.
 This means you may have to pay the fee that people who don't have coverage may have to pay.

 Expanded Medicare benefits for preventive care, drug coverage